BHAVANI200602/Reika-CodeEditor/README.md

-# Reika – VS AI Assistant
+# Reika – VS Code AI Assistant

 Reika is a minimal, blazing-fast AI assistant for VS Code.
 It uses an local proxy server to generate inline code suggestions, explain code, and insert fixes — all from your selected code.